 hundreds of LEDs and 17-gauge electric fence wire;

 conductive thread and an embroidery machine;

-searching strings of DNA or Anglo-Saxon in Perl; playing system admin on their own Linux/MacOS/Windows server; hiding surfaces in OpenGL; and building web sites for the local town.
+searching strings of DNA or Anglo-Saxon in Python; playing system admin on their own Linux/MacOS/Windows server; hiding surfaces in OpenGL; and building web apps for clients.